Letters of Administration VIC: The Process Explained

 When someone dies in Victoria, and they leave behind assets, the next of kin must obtain letters of administration to manage the deceased person's estate.
 This process can be complex, and it's essential to understand what is involved.

 In this guide, we explain the process of obtaining letters of administration VIC.
 We will also discuss the duties of an administrator and the fees for obtaining letters of administration.
-Before applying, it’s essential to find out if the person passed away with a valid will.
+Before applying, it’s essential to find out if the person passed away with a valid Will.

-Letters of Administration VIC (without a will)
+Letters of Administration VIC (without a Will)

-If a person dies without a valid will, it's known as dying intestate.
+If a person dies without a valid Will, it's known as dying intestate.
 In this situation, there is no executor to administer the estate, and the deceased's next of kin needs to apply for letters of administration.

-According to the Supreme Court of Victoria, you can apply for letters of administration without a will in the following order:
+According to the Supreme Court of Victoria, you can apply for letters of administration without a Will in the following order:

 - Spouse or partner